 Being immersed in nature, opening our senses and being in harmony with the natural world can help us heal and make us happy.
 Increasingly, the benefits of being outdoors are being recognised scientifically and by mental health organisations.

 A recent study by the University of Exeter has found that spending just 2 hours a week in green spaces like parks, woodlands and fields has been linked with people feeling healthier and happier.
 This isn’t a significant amount of time, and can be spread over a week or enjoyed in a single dose.
 You don’t have to be physical either, simply sitting on a bench admiring the natural environment is enough to have a positive impact on your health.

-According to Ayurveda, we have come from this earth, we are not born into it, and therefore being in nature brings us home and connects us with our true selves.
+According to Ayurveda: The magic of living wisely, we have come from this earth, we are not born into it, and therefore being in nature brings us home and connects us with our true selves.
 This is true regardless of dosha and, without listening to this need, we can begin to see imbalances in our health.

 According to Ayurveda, sleep is just as important as diet, so ensuring we create an environment that allows and encourages sleep is crucial.

 Coming home, you want to enter a space that immediately brings you home, to yourself.
 Lighting, colours and scents all play a role in allowing you to arrive into your home space.
 Evening music can help create a warm, inviting atmosphere, working with the dim lights and maybe candles to evoke that sense of night time stillness.